South Beach in San Francisco City and County, California — The American West (Pacific Coastal)

 San Francisco Giants All-Star: 2001, NL Silver Slugger: 2001

 Pride of Brooklyn was key member of three Giants playoff teams (2000, '02, '08), including 2002 NL champions.
-Starting SS for six sterling seasons ('98-'03), "Richie” enjoyed banner year in 2001, with league-high 206 hits, .324 BA, 37 HR, 97 RBI.
+Starting SS for six sterling seasons ('98-'03), "Richie enjoyed banner year in 2001, with league-high 206 hits, .324 BA, 37 HR, 97 RBI.
 He struck first interleague grand-slam vs. Angels (Anaheim Stadium, June 14, 1997), and set NL-shortstop record with 14 RBI in 2002 post-season.
 He played four infield positions during three-year return, and ranks first among All-Time Giants shortstops in fielding percentage (.972).

 Topics.
 This historical marker is listed in this topic list: Sports.

 Location.
 37° 46.73′ N, 122° 23.425′ W. Marker is in San Francisco, California, in San Francisco City and County.
 It is in South Beach.
-Marker is on King Street north of 3rd Street, on the right when traveling north.
+It is on King Street north of 3rd Street, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: San Francisco CA 94107, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Matt Cain (here, next to this marker); Brian Wilson (here, next to this marker); J.T.
+At least 8 other markers are within walking distance of this marker: Matt Cain (here, next to this marker); Brian Wilson (here, next to this marker); J.T.
 Snow (here, next to this marker); Barry Bonds (here, next to this marker); Ryan Vogelsong (here, next to this marker); Peter A. Magowan (a few steps from this marker); John Burkett (within shouting distance of this marker); Kevin Mitchell (within shouting distance of this marker).
 Touch for a list and map of all markers in San Francisco.

 Also see . . .